- Robert Zemeckis

 - Denzel Washington, Don Cheadle, John Goodman, Bruce Greenwood, Kelly Reilly, Nadine Velazquez

 - Release Date

-Certainly most would be shocked into sobriety by the trauma of a plane crash.
-Whip’s conversations with other survivors and one cancer patient in a hospital stairwell confirm everyone, including his attorney, has turned to religion, claiming the crash was an “act of God”.
-When his co-pilot’s wife repeatedly utters “Praise Jesus!” their faith become suspect for Whip, who knows that he and he alone landed the plane.
+Certainly, most would be shocked into sobriety by the trauma of a plane crash.
+Whip’s conversations with other survivors and one cancer patient in a hospital stairwell confirm everyone, including his attorney, has turned to religion, claiming the crash was an “act of God.”
+When his co-pilot’s wife repeatedly utters “Praise Jesus!”, their faith becomes suspect for Whip, who knows that he and he alone landed the plane.
 Meanwhile, he forms a romance with recovering drug addict Nicole (Kelly Reilly), having met her during his post-crash hospital stay where she was recuperating from a heroin overdose.
 She now attends AA meetings and finds she can’t be around Whip’s eventual plunges back into heavy drinking.
-Everyone around Whip tries to help in their way—save for Whip’s hippie enabler friend played by John Goodman by way of Jeff Lebowski—keeping him away from alcohol and drugs, and also preparing him for an upcoming hearing with a stone-cold investigator (Melissa Leo).
+Everyone around Whip tries to help in their way—save for Whip’s hippie enabler friend, played by John Goodman by way of Jeff Lebowski—keeping him away from alcohol and drugs, and also preparing him for an upcoming hearing with a stone-cold investigator (Melissa Leo).